moquality/docs_old/docs/docs/recorder/android.md

     <img src="../android/package_name.png" style="max-width:600px;max-height:480px" />

 4. Launch the recorder with your connected device and **log in with either your API key or username and password**.
-Select your device and app from the drop down, as well as your screen size and keyboard preference.
+Select your device and app from the drop down, as well as your screen size and keyboard preference (we recommend setting it to no-keyboard).

     <img src="../android/login.gif" style="max-width:600px;max-height:480px" />

-5. **Press Record to begin** recording your test on your device.
+5. **Press Record** (on top left) to begin  recording your test on your device.
 Interact with the screen projection you see in front of you.
 You **MUST use the bottom interface buttons** for actions instead of the hardware buttons on your device.
-If your device has software buttons, **do not click them**.
+Hardware buttons include back button, home screen button and show apps button.
+Similarly, if your device has software buttons, **do not click them**.
 Using the software buttons will cause mistakes in the recording.

     <img src="../android/recording_demo.gif" style="max-width:600px;max-height:480px" />